Cylindrical model structures

 \begin{cor} Let $\cocylinder = \big( \cocyl, e_0, e_1, c, v, \subdiv, r_{0}, r_{1}, s, \Gamma_{ul} \big)$ be a co-cylinder in $\cl{A}$ equipped with a contraction structure $c$, an involution structure $v$ compatible with $c$, a subdivision structure $\big( \subdiv, r_{0}, r_{1}, s \big)$ compatible with $c$, and an upper left connection structure $\Gamma_{ul}$.
 Suppose that $\cocyl$ preserves subdivision with respect to $\cocylinder$.

 Let \ar{a,a_{0},j_{0}} and \ar{a,a_{1},j_{1}} be arrows of $\cl{A}$ which are cofibrations with respect to $\cocylinder$.

-Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$ such that the diagram \tri{a,a_{0},a_{1},j_{0},f,j_{1}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cocylinder$.
-Then $f$ is moreover a homotopy equivalence under $a$ with respect to $\cocylinder$ and $(j_{0},j_{1})$. \end{cor}
+Let \ar{a_{0},a_{1},f} of $\cl{A}$ be an arrow of $\cl{A}$, such that the diagram \tri{a,a_{0},a_{1},j_{0},f,j_{1}} in $\cl{A}$ commutes, and such that $f$ is a homotopy equivalence with respect to $\cocylinder$.